Bachelor of Screen & Stage (Screen Production)

 IS IT ALL THEORY?

-At APAC we balance Academic Rigour with Professional Relevance.
-The BSS is a ‘practice-led’ degree.
-This means that, while academic and theoretical components are central to the learning journey to inform and underpin the practical, skills-based classes, the focus is developing performance and technical skills while developing a broader understanding of the cultural and professional context around those performance skills.
+At APAC we balance academic rigour with practice professional relevance.
+The Bachelor of Screen and Stage is a ‘practice-led’ degree.
+This means that, while academic and theoretical components are central to the learning journey to inform and underpin the practical, skills-based classes, the focus is developing performance and technical skills.
+This is underpinned by the development of broad understandings of the cultural and professional context around those performance skills.